ProtoconNet/mitum-py-util/README.md

 ### JSONParser

 You can create a json file from generated seal object without 'JSONParser' class provided by 'mitumc'.
-However, I recommend that use 'JSONParser' for convenience.
+However, I recommend to use 'JSONParser' for convenience.

 Modules that 'JSONParser' supports are,